-Facebook is continuously trying to fight not only inappropriate content, but also, spam, hate speech, terrorist propaganda and fake accounts, all of which seem to have been choking out Facebook lately, causing user uproar.
+Facebook is continuously trying to fight not only inappropriate content, but also spam, hate speech, terrorist propaganda, and fake accounts, all of which seem to have been creating controversy lately for the social media platform.
+It is a lot to take on and manage, but Facebook seems to be tackling these issues head-on.

-It looks like a lot to take on, and it is, but Facebook has now published its very first Community Standards Enforcement Report, that details the actions it took tackling the aforementioned issues.
+Facebook published its very first Community Standards Enforcement Report yesterday, detailing the actions it took tackling the aforementioned issues.

 What Facebook still has a problem with is hate speech.
 While 2.5 million pieces of hate speech have been taken down or given a warning level, only 38 percent of them were flagged by Facebook’s tools.

 CEO Mark Zuckerberg has said before that it is difficult to build an AI software that can determine what hate speech is, so Facebook still relies on other people to catch it and report it.

 Facebook says it will provide updated numbers on their progress every six months.